Before we discuss the colloids around us and their commercial applications, let us recall what they are.

 - A colloid is used as thickening agents in industrial products such as lubricants, lotions, toothpaste, coatings, etc.

-- The suspended impurities contained in the natural water are removed by adding sulfates of aluminum (alum) and of iron which coagulates them.
+- The suspended impurities contained in the natural water are removed by adding sulfates of aluminium (alum) and of iron which coagulates them.

 - Most of the medicines are colloidal.
 Colloidal gold and calcium are injected into the human body for the vitality of the muscles.
 Argyrol (silver sol) is used as an eye lotion.
 Albumin, Hetastarch, and Dextran are a few other colloids used in medicine.